EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Query synthesis

 Our query synthesis approach uses a compact query notation, which can be seen as a DSL.
 The DSL captures the logical structure of the queries to synthesize and key query parameters, but omits the details of the full, underlying SQL (or Datalog).
 This approach is important for several reasons: First, since we do not generate arbitrary SQL, but rather queries that conform to the structure presented in Section~\ref{subsec:query_language}, the DSL captures that structure precisely, simplifying the search space and guiding synthesis toward the correctly-structured queries.
 Second, this approach helps to decouple the logical query specification from the details of the SQL queries that are ultimately executed.
 As we present in \Cref{sec:query-execution}, critical optimizations are necesssary during the translation from our DSL to SQL to achieve efficient query execution.

 In our DSL, we use a \textit{variable} $o$ to represent an object in a query.
 Different variables represent objects with different $oid$'s.
-All predicates of a region graph are connected by commas and are represented with shorthand notations that specify only their key-value pairs (for property attributes, e.g., $\texttt{Color}(o_1, \textrm{`cyan'})$), value (for location attributes, e.g., $\texttt{Bottom}(o_1)$), or class (for objects and relationships, e.g., $\texttt{Car}(o_1)$).
+All predicates of a region graph are connected by commas and are represented with shorthand notations that specify only their key-value pairs (for property attributes, e.g., $\texttt{Color}(o_1, \textrm{`cyan'})$), value (for state attributes, e.g., $\texttt{Bottom}(o_1)$), or class (for objects and relationships, e.g., $\texttt{Car}(o_1)$).
 Then, region graphs are connected in sequence with semicolons.
 For example, the query for the event from~\Cref{subsec:datamodel} can be represented as:

-We further use notation $\texttt{Duration}(g, d)$ to require that the region graph $g$ exist in \textit{at least} $d$ consecutive frames.
+{ } We further use the notation $\texttt{Duration}(g, d)$ to require that the region graph $g$ exist in \textit{at least} $d$ consecutive frames.

-During query synthesis, \system expands queries written in our DSL. \textsc{ExpandQuery} can take any of the following three \textit{actions}: \begin{itemize} \item Graph construction (GC): Add a predicate to an existing region graph. \item Sequence construction (SC): Insert a new region graph consisting of one predicate into any position of the existing sequence of region graphs. \item Duration refinement (DR): Increment the duration constraint of one existing region graph in the sequence. \end{itemize} As shown in~\Cref{fig:algorithmExample}(a), \system starts with an empty query $q_0=q_\emptyset$.
-In iteration 1, \system takes action SC to expand $q_0$.
-This results in $q_1$ to $q_5$, each consisting of a single region graph with one predicate drawn from $P$.
-In iteration 2 of \Cref{fig:algorithmExample}(a), \system first expands $q_1=\texttt{LeftOf}(o_1,o_2)$.
-Performing action GC leads to $q_6=(\texttt{LeftOf}(o_1,o_2)$, $\texttt{Bottom}(o_1))$; SC leads to $q_7=\texttt{LeftOf}(o_1,o_2); \texttt{Bottom}(o_1)$; and DR leads to $q_8=\texttt{Duration}(\texttt{LeftOf}(o_1,o_2), 5)$, assuming the granularity of \texttt{Duration} is 5 frames.
+During query synthesis, \system expands queries written in our DSL. \textsc{ExpandQuery} takes any of the following three \textit{actions}: (i) Graph construction (GC): Add a predicate to an existing region graph. (ii) Sequence construction (SC): Insert a new region graph consisting of one predicate into any position of the existing sequence of region graphs. (iii) Duration refinement (DR): Increment the duration constraint of an existing region graph in the sequence.